seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part24-Observability.md

 Monitoring Monitor
 ```

----
+If your monitoring fails silently, you are blind again.

+***

-# The Hidden Architecture
+# The Hidden Architecture of a Single Request

 When a user opens an article: